Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

     You can follow the chapter :ref:`testing a smart contract<piggy-bank-testing>` in the piggy bank tutorial.

+.. dropdown:: Is there something similar to Solana's `Anchor` framework for Concordium?

+    The Concordium standard library crate `concodsium-std <https://crates.io/crates/concordium-std>`_ provides high-level interface for writing smart contracts in Rust.
+    It includes convenient ways of working with the contract state, provides macros for exposing functions as entry points, deriving trait implementations for serialization, etc.

+    You can follow the chapter :ref:`writing a smart contract<piggy-bank-writing>` in the piggy bank tutorial to get started with using `concodsium-std <https://crates.io/crates/concordium-std>`_.

 .. dropdown:: Can I build tests that print a table of content structure (a layered output similar to mocha and chai tests)?

     Yes.
 You can use a similar pattern as shown below: